 Democratic values are an explicit part of the ethos at St. Swithun’s.
 All adults listen to the views of the pupils and value their opinions.
-Pupils have further opportunity to have their voices heard through the School Council.
-The elections of School Council are the result of pupil votes and these groups canvas the opinions of their peers.
+Pupils have further opportunities to have their voices heard through the school council.
+The elections of the school council are the result of pupil votes and these groups canvas the opinions of their peers.

 The school’s ethos and behaviour policy are based on Gospel values, with the important commandment being, ‘Love one another as I have loved you’.
 Assemblies constantly promote respect for others and the importance of good manners.
 All pupils are taught the importance of self-respect, honest and open communication with others and fair play.
 Pupils work collaboratively and value others’ opinions.